coffeedave/greenpower-racing-datalogger/README.md

 We are going to be using Python as the programming language for each module, so it will be easy to combine the code for each component together at the end.

-Each of the next sections can be done in any order, but make sure each is working before you move on.
+Each of the next sections takes you through building and testing a system with each component.
+Make sure each is working before you move on as some rely on you completing the earlier sections.

 1. [Testing the Screen Module](./tutorial/testing-the-screen-module.md)
 2. [Testing the GPS Module](./tutorial/testing-the-gps-module.md)
+3. Testing the Temperature Module
+4. Testing the Current and Voltage Module
+5. Connecting everything together
+6. Coding the data logger
+7. Installation in the car